ETHZ-TEC/RocketLogger/script/python/README.md

 ```

 For more details about the individual functions and their parameters, refer to
-the documentation available at <https://github.com/ETHZ-TEC/RocketLogger/wiki>.
+the documentation available at <https://github.com/ETHZ-TEC/RocketLogger/wiki/python>.

 ### RocketLogger Device Calibration

 The `RocketLoggerCalibration` class from the `rocketlogger.calibration` module
-provides the support necessary for generating RocketLogger device calibration.
+provides the necessary support for generating RocketLogger device calibration.
-See the calibration section in the RocketLogger wiki at
-<https://github.com/ETHZ-TEC/RocketLogger/wiki> for more details on the calibration
+See the [Calibration](https://github.com/ETHZ-TEC/RocketLogger/wiki/calibration) wiki section for more details on the calibration
 procedure.